zehuilu/How-to-Use-Qualisys-Motion-Capture-System/README.md

 # How-to-Use-Qualisys-Motion-Capture-System
-This is a tutorial about using [Qualisys Motion Capture System](https://www.qualisys.com/) in [AIMS Lab](https://engineering.purdue.edu/AIMS).
+This is a tutorial about how to use [Qualisys Motion Capture System](https://www.qualisys.com/).
 This repo includes the useage and the example codes for Qualisys Python and C++ SDK, the [ROS](https://www.ros.org/) driver, and MATLAB.

 # Configurations